 About the Cairns Convention Centre upgrade

-The Cairns Convention Centre will undergo a $176 million expansion and refurbishment to:
+The Cairns Convention Centre is undergoing a $176 million expansion and refurbishment to:

 - maximise the centre’s capabilities

 - modernise the facilities